 Entereg (alvimopan) is also a peripherally-acting mu opioid receptor antagonist used to help patients regain gastrointestinal (GI) function earlier following bowel resection surgery.
 Entereg is only approved for use in patients in a hospital enrolled in the Entereg Access Support and Education (E.A.S.E) REMS program to dispense Entereg to patients.
 It is not used to treat OIC on an outpatient basis.

 Entereg is for short-term use after bowel resection surgery only.
 Patients should not receive more than 15 doses of alvimopan or use it for longer than 7 days.
 Alvimopan is contraindicated in patients receiving therapeutic doses of opioids for more than 7 consecutive days immediately prior to alvimopan initiation.

 A Boxed Warning exists for Entereg.
 A larger number of heart attacks happened in people taking Entereg compared to people not taking it during long-term use.
 The cause of this is not known.
 In short-term use, such as it's approved use, an increased risk of heart attack has not been seen.
 Discuss any questions or concerns with your doctor.

 Support for OIC: Join the Group

-With many new treatments approved for opioid-induced constipation (OIC), and with this side effect being so common, it may be helpful to connect with others with similar situations, concerns, and questions.
+With many new treatments approved for opioid-induced constipation (OIC), and with this bothersome side effect being so common, it may be helpful to connect with others with similar situations, concerns, or questions.

 Consider joining the: